-1.1 Purpose: The University of Maine System (UMS) is seeking proposals for the provision of a Dark Fiber Network.
+1.1 Purpose: The University of Maine System acting on behalf of Networkmaine is seeking proposals for the provision of a Dark Fiber Network.

-This Request for Proposals (RFP) states the instructions for submitting proposals, the procedure and criteria by which a vendor may be selected and the contractual terms by which the UMS intends to govern the relationship between it and the selected vendor.
+This Request for Proposals (RFP) states the instructions for submitting proposals, the procedure and criteria by which a vendor may be selected and the contractual terms by which the University intends to govern the relationship between it and the selected vendor.

-- 1.2 Definition of Parties: The University of Maine System will hereinafter be referred to as the "University" or "UMS."
-Respondents to the RFP shall be referred to as "Bidders."
-The Bidder to whom the contract is awarded shall be referred to as the "Contractor." - 1.3 Background: The University of Maine System is comprised of seven geographically dispersed institutions of higher education; 11 University College outreach centers that offer on- and off-site access to System-wide courses and programs; a Board of Trustees and Chancellor, who together determine the nature, purpose, and direction of the universities and their respective programs, services, missions and budgets; and a System Office that performs a wide variety of policy and administrative support services for the 34,000 students and 5,000 employees of the University of Maine System.
+- 1.2 Definition of Parties: The University of Maine System will hereinafter be referred to as the "University" or "Networkmaine".
+Respondents to the RFP shall be referred to as "Bidder(s)" or "bidder(s)".
+The Bidder to whom the Contract is awarded shall be referred to as the "Contractor." - 1.3 Background: The University of Maine System is comprised of seven geographically dispersed institutions of higher education; 11 University College outreach centers that offer on- and off-site access to System-wide courses and programs; a Board of Trustees and Chancellor, who together determine the nature, purpose, and direction of the universities and their respective programs, services, missions and budgets; and a System Office that performs a wide variety of policy and administrative support services for the 34,000 students and 5,000 employees of the University of Maine System.